mcx/locosim/install_docker_mac.md

 ```bash
 docker commit ros_noetic_c <name you want to give to the new image>
 ```
+9. Follow the instructions in the main [README](README.md) file to run the code.

 Add `-m "your message"` to add a commit message.